alexba13/raspberrypi-projects/nextcloud/README.md

 ## Backup

 Restic will be used for creating the backups.
 Create the `nc_backup.sh` file.
 Adjust the variables and add your S3 bucket name.

+Also, for the backup process, a password for the backup store of Restic needs to be saved.
+Store it as raspberry user under `./resticpw/pw`.

 ```
 # Login as sudo